leo-arch/clifm/README.md

 <summary>Click here to expand</summary>

 * `Development`
+  - The [`config` command](https://github.com/leo-arch/clifm/wiki/Introduction#config-reset-application) is now used to open/edit the main configuration file (`edit` can still be used, but is deprecated and might be removed in a future release)
   - `FzfPreview` (file previews in TAB completion - fzf mode only) is now enabled by default (disable via `--no-fzfpreview`)
   - Improved jump table screen (via the [`j` command](https://github.com/leo-arch/clifm/wiki/Introduction#j---purge-num---edit-jc-jl-jp-str--jo-num-je))
   - [Purge the jump database via the `--purge` option](https://github.com/leo-arch/clifm/wiki/Introduction#j---purge-num---edit-jc-jl-jp-str--jo-num-je)